A Guide to Basic Competitive Analysis

 Organic Keywords and Keyword Growth

-This next step can set you far above your competitors and show you easy ways to improve in terms of your focus on content marketing or SEO online.
-Using either Ahrefs Position Explorer or SEMrush, pull your competitors keywords as well as their keyword growth.
+This next step in your competitive analysis can set you far above your competitors and show you easy ways to improve your business in terms of your focus on content marketing or SEO online.
+Using either Ahrefs, Position Explorer, or SEMrush, it's time to pull your competitors keywords along with their keyword growth.

-Both tools will show you if the websites are growing in their presence on Google or if they are shrinking over time.
+Both sets of data will show you if the websites are growing in their presence on Google, or if they are shrinking over time.
 They will both also show you the average amount of traffic growth as well as the average amount of keyword growth.

 Go ahead and pull all of your competitors’ keywords.
-Organize them in two ways, first organize them by the most amount of estimated traffic provided to the website, then organize them by their average position in Google.
+Organize them in two ways, first by the most amount of estimated traffic provided to the website, then by their average position in Google.
 This will show you where their SEO efforts are most likely focused on, as well as their top keywords.

 Take the top keywords provided by the data and use Google Keyword Planner to pull the CPC for each of the keywords.
 Multiplying the CPC with the average volume will show you which of these top keywords will be most profitable for you to go after.
 You will quickly be able to see what areas of opportunity there are in your industry.